Skip to content

 • Carpenter – Residential

-• 5 hours of self study including structured self-directed learning and completing assessment work started in class
+• 5 hours of self study including structured self-directed learning and completing assessment work started in class.

 Satisfactory course progress and attendance is very important to meet visa requirements.
 Please read the International Student Handbook carefully for more information.
 You will also be provided with further information about course progress and attendance requirements at your orientation.